A Sense of Place

 Through the years, the Preserve has come to be acknowledged as the State Wildflower Preserve of Pennsylvania.

 In addition, beginning during the Great Depression, a picturesque stone bridge crossing Pidcock Creek, a roadway, trails and a log cabin were constructed.
-The work was overseen by the Pennsylvania Department of Forests and Waters and the Washington Crossing Park Commission with the assistance of workers from two federal programs, the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA).
+The work was overseen by the Pennsylvania Department of Forests and Waters and the Washington Crossing Park Commission with the assistance of workers from two federal programs: the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA).
 Within 10 years of its inception, the Preserve’s physical layout was established.

 Early on, Edgar T. Wherry, a professor of botany at the University of Pennsylvania, marveled at the variety of habitats within the relatively modest acreage of the Preserve-modest, that is, compared to that of the entire state.

 Under Wherry's leadership, volunteers planted as many Pennsylvania native species as could be successfully grown.
 Planting records maintained from the outset set the course for the Preserve's contributions as a botanical institution.
-It now is home to nearly 700 of the 2,000 plant species native to Pennsylvania.
+It now is home to over 700 of the 2,000 plant species native to Pennsylvania.

 Penn's Woods arboretum, the first state memorial reforestation project, was established in 1944 by an act of the Pennsylvania State Legislature to celebrate William Penn's 300th birthday.